MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/snapshot-debugger/snapshot-debugger-troubleshoot.md

 > [!NOTE]
 > The `httpRuntime targetFramework` value is independent of the target framework used when building your application.
 To check the setting, open your *web.config* file and find the system.web section.
-Ensure that the `targetFramework` for `httpRuntime` is set to 4.6 or above.
+Ensure that the `targetFramework` for `httpRuntime` is set to 4.6 or higher.

    ```xml
    <system.web>